brlouk/AngularJS-1.x-step-by-step/README.md

 * Module — A module is a collection of services, directives, controllers, filters, and configuration information.
 * Controller / Controller As — A Controller is defined by a JavaScript constructor function that is used to augment the Angular Scope.
-* Scope — Scope is an object that refers to the application model
+* Scope — A Scope is an object that refers to the application model
 * Angular directives — ng-submit, ng-click, ng-repeat, select, ng-src, ng-model

 #### Get Started